shprink/conferences/2016/angularJS-introduction/slides/providers.md

     <aside class="notes">
         <ul>
             <li>.factory() is a method on our module and it also takes a name and a function</li>
-            <li>just a function that gets called, which is why we have to return an object explicitly</li>
+            <li>It is just a function that gets called, which is why we have to return something explicitly</li>
         </ul>
     </aside>
 </section>